ryannoblett/linode-hook/README.md

 Finally, add `dehydrated --cron` to the dehydrated user's crontab on a regular basis.
 Daily is probably best, but the interval is up to you.
 Keep in mind that it can take a long time to execute if you add a significant number of domains to the domains.txt file.

 ## Development Goals
-The main goal is to reduce the number of external dependencies as much as possible, to increase compatibility and ease of installation and maintenance.
-I'd like to eventually replace jq with a pure shell json interpreter.
+- Enable use of `HOOK_CHAIN=yes`
+- Reduce time spent doing challenges
+- Replace jq with a pure shell json interpreter (to reduce external dependencies)